Rugby union in Germany: Popularity

-Rugby union has a small but dedicated following in several university cities.
+Rugby union has a large and dedicated following in several university cities such as Heidelberg.

 German players occasionally break through into French or English clubs, such as Robert Mohr at La Rochelle or Sascha Fischer at Périgueux.

 National teams

 Fifteens

 The German men's national 15s team played their first international match in 1927 against France, but have yet to qualify for the Rugby World Cup.
 With the partition of Germany following the Second World War, the East and West fielded separate teams until the reunification of Germany in 1990.
 In 2017–18 the men competed in the Championship Division, the top tier of Rugby Europe's International Championships, a European tournament below the Six Nations.
 As Germany placed last in the competition, they face a relegation match against Portugal in June 2018.
 The men's national team was ranked 28th out of 105 teams on World Rugby's May 2018 list.

 The German women's national 15s team was founded in 1989 and initially resorted under Germany's youth rugby organization.
 The team succeeded in qualifying for the 1998 Women's Rugby World Cup as well as the 2002 edition.
 In 2002 the women's side finished 2nd in the 2002 FIRA Women's European Nations Cup and 4th in 2005.
 The national women's side was ranked 19th out of 52 teams by World Rugby in March 2018.